publiish/docs/docs/tutorial-basics/create-a-page.md

 *Decentralized identity and permissions for Web3*

 :::info TL;DR
 UCAN is a decentralized authorization framework that puts you in control of your digital identity.
-Unlike traditional auth systems, UCAN uses cryptographic keys and tokens to verify who you are and what you can access—no central server needed.
+Unlike traditional auth systems, UCAN uses cryptographic keys and tokens to verify who you are and what you can access no central server needed.
 :::

 ## Why UCAN Matters